 However, for some students their wellbeing adversely affects their studies and/or that of others, and additional structured support is required.
-In these situations, your course team may feel it is appropriate to address your fitness to study and engagement in your course by using the Higher Education Study and Wellbeing Review Policy to provide structured escalating support through Study and Wellbeing Review meetings.
+In these situations, your course team may feel it is appropriate to address your fitness to study and engagement in your course by using the Higher Education Study and Wellbeing Review Policy to provide structured escalating support through the concern support meetings noted above.